robotpilot/turtlebot3_wiki/docs/source/simulation.rst

   export TURTLEBOT3_MODEL=burger
   roslaunch turtlebot3_gazebo turtlebot3_simulation.launch

-RViz shows published topics while simulation is running.
+RViz visualizes published topics while simulation is running.
 You can launch RViz in a new terminal window by entering below command.

 .. code-block:: bash